vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 delayed in the morning as a result of some time-sensitive stuff at work, and I didn't want to delay things too much as I wanted to make a downtown Berkeley trip that included places that were closing at 5 PM.

+## 2026-02-01: skipped jogging and strength exercises

+On Sunday 2026-02-01, I skipped jogging and strength exercises.
+The motivation was that I didn't want to delay my meal too much (so that I could do meal prep and other stuff later in the day), and I also needed to make a trip to Berkeley Bowl in the slot that I would usually use for jogging.

+I did do hand gripper exercises and breath holds.